-- Add unrestricted licences and/or Peak Availability Licences (cells F9 and F11); these are the additional licences only (ie, do not include licences that are released as replacement for existing licences that are no longer operated). - Input a forecast estimate of demand growth from external sources (cell F17). - Input a forecast estimate of CPI (cell F19) this adjusts the fare revenue and the value of time to allow for the rate of inflation. - Input a forecast change to the real cost (that is, the change in costs after allowing for inflation) of providing taxi services (for example, if driver labour costs go up as a result of an Industrial Relations Commission decision, real costs of providing taxi services could increase) (cell F21).
-If costs just increase at the rate of inflation, the real cost will not change and this cell can be left as 0. - Target a nominal fare change level (cell F27) using the "Change distance rate to achieve fare outcome" button.
-This will change the distance rate in cell L14.
-Individual fare components (in the table H7:L48) can also be changed.
+- Input a forecast estimate of annual average demand growth from external sources (cell F9). - Input a forecast estimate of annual average CPI (cell F19) this adjusts the fare revenue and the value of time to allow for the rate of inflation. - Input a forecast annual average change to the real cost (that is, the change in costs after allowing for inflation) of providing taxi services (for example, if driver labour costs go up as a result of an Industrial Relations Commission decision, real costs of providing taxi services could increase) (cell F21).
+If costs just increase at the rate of inflation, the real cost will not change and this cell can be left as 0.
+Add unrestricted licences and/or Peak Availability Licences (cells D21:F29); these are the additional licences only (ie, do not include licences that are released as replacement for existing licences that are no longer operated). - Target a cumulative nominal fare change level (cell H:31) using the "Change distance rate to achieve fare outcome" button.
+This will change the distance rate in cell N11.
+The annual fare change inputs in H21:H29 are used to calculate the cumulative nominal fare change from 2012/13.
+Individual fare components (in the table J9:n42) can also be changed.
 These are also nominal changes that is, not adjusted for inflation so just put in whatever face value you expect fares to have.
-The model will use the fare change value in cell L9 when the model is run. - 3.
+The model will use the fare change value measured from 2012/13 in cell N7 when the model is run. - 3.
+Specify the number of years of the fare and licences changes in S5.
+Ensure that the fare change cell N7 matches the fare change in H31 (if these cells do not match then the check on the model in R17 will read 'error in model simulation).
 Click on the 'run model' button.
 The model will take a few seconds to run. - 4.
-Look at the model outputs for each shift (rows 51 to 65) or the comparison of the outcomes from the simulation you just ran to the base model outcomes in Table N14:T29. - 5.
-It is also possible to change the assumptions and the inputs in the assumptions and input sheets (we did this when testing the sensitivity of the model to some of our assumptions), but if you do change these, you need to run the base model by clicking on the 'run model' button on the 'base model' sheet BEFORE running the model on the 'sim\template' sheet.
+Look at the model outputs for each shift (rows 52 to 69) or the comparison of the outcomes from the simulation you just ran to the base model outcomes in Table P14:V29. - It is also possible to change the assumptions and the inputs in the assumptions and input sheets (we did this when testing the sensitivity of the model to some of our assumptions), but if you do change these, you need to run the base model by clicking on the 'run model' button on the 'base model' sheet BEFORE running the model on the 'sim_template' sheet.
 You may also have to recalibrate the model on the 'base model' sheet if the model validation section no longer shows a close match between the data and the model outputs, by adjusting some of the assumptions on the inputs and assumptions sheet and re-running the base model until the outputs are a good fit.